KumoCorp/kumomta/docs/userguide/configuration/sendingips.md

 Management](./queuemanagement.md#configuring-egress-pool-assignment) chapter
 for more information.

-## Making an Egress Source without the helper
+## Provisioning Egress Sources Using Lua

 !!!note
     Most users will be satisfied with using the policy helper shown above.